tfeb/tfeb-lisp-toys/README.md

 This both means that keyword arguments won't work and also that things end up getting turned into promises which really do not need to be.

-So instead, fexes work a little bit more subtly: rather than blindly wrapping the arguments in `delay`, it only wraps arguments for which `constantp` is false in the macro environment.
+So instead, fexes work a little bit more subtly: rather than blindly wrapping the arguments in `delay`, they only wrap arguments for which `constantp` is false in the macro environment.
 This means that keywords, for instance, get passed to the function as is, so keyword arguments will work.
 It *also* means that you can't blindly assume that the function's arguments are promises as they may not be.
 This is what `ensure` is for: you can safely `ensure` any argument, regardless of whether or not it is a promise.

 **`define-fex`** defines a fex.
 This is the same as `defun`, although fex names must be symbols (so in particular you can't define fexes for `setf` functions).
 Arguments which are not detectably constant are passed as promises: using `ensure` on any argument is safe.
 A fex only works as a fex when its name is the first element of a compound form, as fexes are implemented as macros which call the underlying function after wrapping arguments suitably.  fexes are not functions, and are not `fboundp`.